k1n0k0c0w/k1n0k0c0w/README.md

 and i dunno what im doin on here\
 ‿     ‿     ‿     ‿     ‿     ‿     ‿     ‿     ‿     ‿

+you can call me: kinoko, ray, sam, crayon, or yellow,\
+or whatever pony im playing as currently.\
+masc terms are preferred !!

 feel free to interact whenever but i am socially
 anxious & probably won't initiate anything